 The purpose of screening is early diagnosis and treatment.
 Screening tests are usually administered to people without current symptoms, but who may be at average or high risk for certain diseases or conditions.
+For scoliosis there is no evidence that early detection by screening will have any benefit in the long run.

 Professional organizations differ regarding whether children should receive screening for scoliosis.
 Many states, however, mandate screening in schools.
 Scoliosis screening is done using the methods listed above.
 Each state has different regulations on what age screening takes place.
 Adolescents are at highest risk to develop idiopathic scoliosis during their rapid growth phase.
 As a result, screening may be done anytime from middle school through high school.